 This is a selection of excellent places to stay in Anuradhapura:

 - Heaven Upon Rice Fields is a bit outside the city, but in a idyllic setting.
 All rooms have views of the rice fields.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Willwin Park is a fantastic homestay, with small but comfortable, clean rooms.
 You can get your home cooked meals there.
 It’s a great budget friendly option.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hotel Heladiv has modern, spotless rooms.
 It’s outside the city but close to the sites.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to get to Anuradhapura